adielcristo/symfony-doc-pt-br/messenger.rst

 Redispatching a Message
 -----------------------

-It you want to redispatch a message (using the same transport and envelope), create a new :class:`Symfony\\Component\\Messenger\\Message\\RedispatchMessage` and dispatch it through your bus.
+If you want to redispatch a message (using the same transport and envelope), create a new :class:`Symfony\\Component\\Messenger\\Message\\RedispatchMessage` and dispatch it through your bus.
 Reusing the same ``SmsNotification`` example shown earlier::